eckertliam/vulpes/prototype/docs/ast_passes.md

 - Report an error if any requested name is not found in the target module’s `exports`.

 This pass allows imported identifiers to participate in later semantic analysis just like local names.

+## Name Reference Pass

+The Name Reference Pass walks the AST and verifies that all names are valid references to symbols.

+It performs the following steps:

+- Walks the AST and verifies that all names are valid references to symbols.
+- Reports an error if any name is not found in the symbol table.

+Must occur after the Import Linking Pass so that all imported names are available.

 ## Type Collection Pass